Church Street Marketplace: History

 The concept of the Church Street Marketplace originated as early as 1958 as part of a series of urban renewal discussions.
 During the summer of 1971, a one-day, experimental street fair was held on four blocks of Church Street, and approximately 15,000 persons attended.
 The success of the street fair was taken as a demonstration of the feasibility of a mall.

 By late 1971, Patrick Robins, president of the Downtown Burlington Development Association and local architect Bill Truex (then chairman of the City's Planning Commission) recognized the potential of the mall.
 With their guidance, a second, week-long street fair was held along Church Street in the summer of 1972.
 Traffic was rerouted from four blocks of Church Street to the parallel streets, extra transit was added for the week and short-term physical modifications (such as adding trees, benches, and booths) were made on the street.
 Merchants were allowed full use of the area for display of retail goods and special events were planned.
 It was estimated that 50,000 persons attended during the week.

 An enclosed shopping mall, Burlington Square (now Burlington Town Center), opened on the Church Street Marketplace in 1976.
-The mall is anchored by a Macy's department store.
+The mall was anchored by a Macy's department store.
 In 2014, another flagship, an LL Bean store, opened.
 On February 2, 2022, it was announced that the mall would close for good.

 Five years were spent debating the merits of a variety of mall designs.
 During the spring and summer of 1977, the Mayor, the Director of City Planning, Chairman of the Steering Committee, and architects traveled to several other cities that had built auto-restricted malls, such as Portland, Minneapolis, and Providence.
 From these exploratory trips, they decided that the factors most important to the success of a mall included responsibility for operation and maintenance, design on a pedestrian scale, offering community uses along various parts of the mall, and inclusion of a transit system compatible with the mall's design.
 In August 1977, city officials signed a $304,000 design and architectural contract with the Burlington firm Alexander and Truex to develop the new design for the project.